Opinion | Can America survive Chaos Conservatism?

 They haven’t done this until now because they hadn’t really thought about vaccines much, let alone incorporated opposition to vaccines into their political identity.
 Now they have, and we know what the result may be: outbreaks of diseases we thought we had largely defeated.

-Those same people are tuning into Fox News, where Tucker Carlson — America’s most popular cable news host — promotes quack cures and spreads misinformation about vaccines and defends people who fake vaccine cards to enter places where everyone is supposed to be kept safe by mutual vaccination.
+Those same people are tuning in to Fox News, where Tucker Carlson — America’s most popular cable news host — promotes quack cures and spreads misinformation about vaccines and defends people who fake vaccine cards to enter places where everyone is supposed to be kept safe by mutual vaccination.

 And they think further violence might be necessary to achieve their goals.
 “The majority of the Republican base feels that Jan.
 6 was justified,” one anonymous red-state member of Congress told Politico.
 “Every day, I hear the word ‘Civil War’ — every day.”

 Those beliefs are fed by the endlessly repeated assertion that any election Republicans don’t win is fraudulent.
 Take California, where Gov. Gavin Newsom faces a recall election Tuesday.
 This is one of the bluest states in the country — one Republicans themselves constantly hold up as an example of liberal political and social excess — and the leading Republican contender in the race has views that would seem a little extreme in Alabama.
 Yet GOP leaders and media figures are telling their supporters that the Democratic governor can’t possibly prevail fairly.
-Therefore when he wins it will be proof the election was stolen.
+Therefore, when he wins it will be proof the election was stolen.

 If we can’t win, Republicans decide, at least let’s turn the election into a rage-fueled nightmare and fodder for more conspiracy theories.